RoboticBase/core/README.md

 |azure cli|2.1.0|when you use Azure AKS|

 * for minikube
-    * when you use monitoring & logging, you have to give **4 cpu & 8192 MB memories** to minikube.
+    * when you use monitoring & logging, you have to give **4 cpu & 8192 MB memories** or more to minikube.

 ||version|
 |:--|:--|